-- A. The Committee and the Association recognize the fact that an adequate number of competent specialists is essential to the operation of an effective educational program.
-To this end, where practical and possible, the School Committee will strive not to reduce the number of specialists employed in the school system and where circumstances warrant, will strive to increase their number. - B. Where practical and possible, the Middle and High School Guidance Counselor's workload shall include the responsibility of not more than three hundred (300) students. - C. Where practical and possible, the workload of the Guidance Department Head in the secondary schools shall not exceed sixty percent of that of the other members of the Guidance Department. - D. Guidance counselors shall be available as in the past for service a maximum of five (5) days before the opening and five (5) days after the closing of the school year.
-For each day of service, each counselor and head counselor shall be compensated at his/her per diem rate. - E. Counselors in the high school shall be available for up to ten (10) days prior to the beginning of school and up to ten (10) days after the end of school.
-These days shall be at the discretion of the Superintendent or his/her designee.
-For each day of service, each counselor shall be compensated at his/her per diem rate. - F. At the discretion of the Superintendent, nurses may be required to work up to three (3) additional days immediately prior to the opening of the regular school year.
+A. The Committee and the Association recognize the fact that an adequate number of competent specialists is essential to the operation of an effective educational program.
+To this end, where practical and possible, the Committee will strive not to reduce the number of specialists employed in the school system and, where circumstances warrant, will strive to increase their number.

+B. Where practical and possible, the Middle and High School Guidance Counselor's workload shall include the responsibility of not more than three hundred (300) students.

+C. Where practical and possible, the workload of the Guidance Department Head in the secondary schools shall not exceed sixty percent (60%) of that of the other employees of the Guidance Department.

+D. Guidance Counselors shall be available as in the past for service a maximum of five (5) days before the opening and five (5) days after the closing of the school year.
+For each day of service, each counselor and head counselor shall be compensated at their per diem rate.

+E. Guidance Counselors in the High School shall be available for up to ten (10) days prior to the beginning of school and up to ten (10) days after the end of school.
+These days shall be at the discretion of the Superintendent or their designee.
+For each day of service, each Guidance Counselor shall be compensated at their per diem rate.

+F. At the discretion of the Superintendent, nurses may be required to work up to three (3) additional days immediately prior to the opening of the regular school year.
 Such work will be paid at the nurse's daily rate and pro-rated for less than a full day.

+G. A joint committee of designees of the Association and the Committee shall be established to study the caseload/workload of Special Education teachers, Speech-Language Pathologists, Social Workers, Psychologists, Guidance Counselors, Nurses and others.
+A report that establishes a study of the workload shall be completed by June 1, 2019 with recommendations to be made by November 1, 2019.
+Recommendations will be considered in the 2020-2021 school year.

+H. Any employees can request and be granted a meeting with the Superintendent of Schools and/or their designee to seek possible solutions for an unbalanced caseload.